Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.07 Styling the Listed NFTs/README.md

 Testing again with an NFT that the user owns, the button and price input disappear after listing, which is the desired behavior.
 NFTs transferred to OpenD cannot be sold again, and we will address this shortly.

 We also update the owner display to reflect the new ownership.
 Instead of showing the Principal, which is not user-friendly, we set the owner text to "OpenD" to indicate that the NFT has been listed and ownership has temporarily transferred to the OpenD canister.

+## Adding Image Blur to Indicate Listing

+To visually indicate that an NFT is listed and no longer owned by the user, we add a blur effect to the NFT image.
+We add a style attribute to the image element controlled by a state variable `blur` initialized to an empty string.

+At the start of the `sellItem` function, we set the blur style to `filter: blur(4px)`.
+This applies a subtle blur effect, allowing the image to still be visible but clearly indicating it is listed.

+Testing this by minting and selling a new NFT, the blur appears on the image as soon as the Confirm button is clicked and remains until the listing completes.
+The loader also appears during this process, providing comprehensive feedback.